Skip to content

 • Normal hearing or mild-moderate hearing loss

-• Consistent dose and response to Botox for at least 3 consecutive Botox injections (including the current injection)
+• For participants with Laryngeal Dystonia who are treated with Botox, consistent dose and response to Botox for at least 3 consecutive Botox injections (including the current injection).

 Exclusion Criteria

-• Aversion to needles affecting your ability to participate in the study (for muscle assessment only)
+• Avoidance to needles affecting your ability to participate in the study (only for EMG)

 • Currently pregnant